oxideai/mlx-rs/mlx-rs/README.md

 ## Status

-mlx-rs is currently in active development, and is not yet complete.
+mlx-rs is currently in active development and can be used to run MLX models in Rust.

 ## MSRV